chickiereyes/optimyAutomation/README.md

-# Optimy Test Aumation using Robot Framework
+# Optimy Test Automation using Robot Framework

 ## Overview
 This repository houses the test automation suite for Optimy's Test Website, specifically designed for QA applicants.
 The test suite is implemented using Robot Framework, leveraging Gherkin syntax for test case design and Python for scripting.